 Welcome to our Overseas Projects page!
-Please scroll down or use the buttons below to find information on our development endeavors.
-Donations can be made by clicking the button to the right, by card via telephone, or by sending us a cheque payable to The Victoria League along with this form.
+Please scroll down or use the buttons below to find information on our educational endeavors.
+Donations can be made by clicking the button to the right, by card via telephone or by sending us a cheque payable to The Victoria League along with this form.

 red project borneo

 Rural Education Development (RED) Project Borneo is an initiative under the Imperial College Union (Charity Number: 1151241) that aims to promote sustainable development amongst impoverished, marginalised, and rural communities in the Malaysian state of Sabah, on the three-country island of Borneo.

 The primary means for accomplishing this objective is to construct education centres that provide village pre-school and kindergarten teachers with the infrastructure required to operate their schools.